2 Process over tactics

 Marketing teams often hear about tactics online and jump from one to another one.
 They can even get trapped in the “hack loophole”, trying to find that elusive silver bullet (spoiler alert - silver bullets don't exist in life, or in growth).

 There are no quick wins or silver bullets when it comes to growth.
-Adopting new tactics and technology isn’t the answer.
-Successful growth teams apply discipline and rigour to every aspect of the marketing oraganisation.
+Adopting new tactics and technology isn't the answer.
+Successful growth teams apply discipline and rigour to every aspect of the marketing organisation.